Review Writing IGCSE

 on their stomachs that is unique to each penguin, but the fact that the camera can opens

 up another possibility for CCTV.
-It lets the software recognise which penguin is which.
+It lets the software recognize which penguin is which.

 These unique markings that identify each penguin help scientists learn more about their